Shopify/polaris/documentation/Releasing.md

           - main
           - next
     ```
-4. branch future work from the `next` branch
+4. Branch future work from the `next` branch
-5. create changesets, merge to the prerelease branch (`next`)
+5. Create changesets, merge to the prerelease branch (`next`)
-6. releasing PRs should now be generated for the prerelease branch 🎉
+6. Releasing PRs should now be generated for the prerelease branch 🎉

 ### Who can perform a version release?